 We regularly help clients comply with immigration-related regulations applicable to all employers—from employment eligibility verification and record-keeping requirements to compliance with anti-discrimination provisions.
 Many of our clients call on us to draft corporate policies that comply with existing laws without sacrificing administrative ease and efficiency.

-We also facilitate coordination with government agencies—including the U.S. Citizenship and Immigration Services (USCIS) and the U.S. Department of Labor—on a wide range of issues, including visa processing, labor certifications, and employment eligibility verification.
-Clients rely on us for assistance in developing strategies for nonimmigrant visa processing, as well as for obtaining permanent residency for international workers and their families, including help with U.S. Department of Labor and PERM certification processes.
+We also facilitate coordination with government agencies—including the U.S. Citizenship and Immigration Services (USCIS) and the U.S. Department of Labor (DOL)—on a wide range of issues that include visa processing, labor certifications, and employment eligibility verification.
+Clients rely on us for assistance in developing strategies for nonimmigrant visa processing, as well as for obtaining permanent residency for international workers and their families, including help with DOL and PERM certification processes.
 Outbound immigration is an integral part of our practice, as our global client base frequently calls on us for assistance in obtaining temporary and permanent visas to other countries.

 Additionally, we assist international workers in their interactions with U.S. Customs and Border Protection officers and with U.S. Department of State officers at consular posts around the world.
-We regularly advise these workers on successfully navigating the complex electronic visa application form and appointment process, as well as conducting successful personal interviews with consular officers.
+We regularly advise these workers on how to successfully navigate the complex electronic visa application form and appointment process and conduct successful personal interviews with consular officers.
 With immigration law in constant flux, regular client communication is a top priority, and we consistently update our clients with crucial information on new statutes, regulations and government guidance memoranda, fee increases, visa allocation cut-offs, and other impending deadlines.

 - Individual entrepreneurs